Kopranych/homelab/README.md

 - **Expected results** and success indicators
 - **Integration** with the rest of your homelab journey

-### Phase 7: Storage Setup
+### Phase 6: Storage Setup
-After photo consolidation, the formatted old drives are ready for additional storage configuration.
+After photo consolidation, the formatted old drives are ready for additional storage configuration and service relocation.

 ## 🛡️ Safety-First Approach